-- On average, 3 in 10 people identified with gout received a serum urate test within 6 months of receiving urate-lowering therapy.
+- On average, three in five people identified as having gout received a serum urate test within six months of being dispensed urate-lowering therapy.

-- Rates of serum urate testing did not vary widely by ethnicity but increased with age.
+- Rates of testing did not vary widely by ethnicity but increased with age.

-Māori and Pacific peoples combined had four times as many hospital admissions for gout.
+Māori and Pacific peoples had at least five times as many hospital admissions for gout.